Hrishikesh6419/MiniChallenges_PL/README.md

 # Mini Challenges - PL

 Welcome!
-Below you’ll find all the mini-challenges from PL Coding's Mobile Dev Campus Challenges—have fun exploring them!
+Below, you’ll find all the mini-challenges from PL Coding's Mobile Dev Campus that I’m currently working on or have completed—have fun exploring them!

 ---